NeuroLogic Decoding: (Un)supervised Neural Text Generation with Predicate Logic Constraints: Introduction

 \section{Introduction}

 Text generation applications often need to incorporate semantic constraints, i.e., what words \emph{should} and \emph{shouldn't} appear in the output generation.
 Consider the task of generating a recipe from a set of ingredients \cite{kiddon-etal-2016-globally}, such as `garlic,' `steak', and `soy sauce' (Figure~\ref{tab:fig1}).
-A generated recipe should cover all of those ingredients, without hallucinating any new ones (such as `pork' or `beans').
-This restriction, like others shown in the Figure \ref{tab:fig1} for other applications, can be modeled by a set of lexical constraints expressed as a predicate logic formula.
+A generated recipe should cover all of those ingredients, without hallucinating new ones (such as `pork' or `beans').
+This restriction, like others in Figure \ref{tab:fig1} for other applications, can be modeled by a set of lexical constraints expressed as a predicate logic formula.

 The dominant paradigm today for performing such \emph{constrained generation} is to start with a pretrained language model, and then finetune it on a dataset of task-specific examples.
 However, pretrained language models struggle at learning to follow these constraints, even when the finetuning dataset is large.
-For example, for the aforementioned recipe generation task, a GPT2 model finetuned on hundreds of thousands of recipes still hallucinate extra ingredients.
+For example, for the aforementioned recipe generation task, a GPT2 model finetuned on hundreds of thousands of recipes still hallucinates extra ingredients.
 In stark contrast, humans need to see only a few examples (or even none) to generate the desired output satisfying all the logical constraints, e.g., writing a recipe that mentions each ingredient (butter, steak, etc.) without using new ones.

 We hypothesize that this mismatch is due to a fundamental under-specification of finetuning.
 If we finetune one of today's state-of-the-art language models on a dataset, the likelihood of it generating sequences from the same distribution should increase.
 Yet there is no guarantee that this improvement in likelihood will come from improvements on the fundamental task of constrained generation, as opposed to picking up on dataset-specific patterns such as language style.
-In fact, we present analysis suggesting that `worst-case' learning behavior is common in practice: when we increase the finetuning data fed to a GPT2 model (with beam-search decoding) by an order of magnitude, constraint-satisfaction shows little improvement.
+In fact, we present analysis suggesting that `worst-case' learning behavior is common in practice: when we increase the finetuning data fed to GPT2 by an order of magnitude, constraint-satisfaction with standard beam search shows only modest improvement.